 Choose high-quality produce and meat

 Since you're trying to heal the gut lining and reduce inflammation during the AIP diet, it's important to select the best quality food you can afford during this time.
-Often people can react to the pesticides/chemicals in food rather than the food itself.
-By adding organic, grass-fed meats, pasture-raised eggs (during the reintroduction phase), and organic fruits and veggies, you get more nutrients and less toxic chemicals and potential reactions.
+For example, grass-fed beef because it tends to be higher in omega-3 which is important for fighting inflammation in the body.

 Do batch cooking